 Public holidays include: New Year's Day, Good Friday, Easter Monday, Ascension Day, Whit Monday, Christmas and Boxing Day, King's Day and Liberation Day.
 These public holidays will not be detracted from your leave hours.

 Every year the Executive Board determines a maximum of 7 days on which the University will collectively close (bridging days).
 Usually, these are the Friday after Ascension and the days between Christmas and the turn of the year.
 During a collective closure you are required to take up leave.
 The number of hours that you would have normally worked, according to your employment pattern on those days, will be automatically subtracted from your total leave hours.
 If you are sick during a collective closure, the leave hours involved will lapse.

-With regard to 2018 the Executive Board has decided to designate Monday 24 December 2018 as a bridging day.
-As a rule the bridging days are the days between Christmas and the turn of the year, amongst others.
-This is therefore an additional day.
+With regard to 2018, the Executive Board has decided to designate Monday 24 December as a bridge day.
+Normally the bridge days concern the days between Christmas and New Year.
+This is therefore an extra day.

 If you are moving due to commencement of employment with the University or a transfer to a different work location, you will be granted two days of leave to do so.
 If your relocation is connected to a transfer to a different work location, you will be granted an additional two days maximum of leave to search for a different home as well.

 It is possible to request extended special leave for the benefit of academic purposes (sabbatical leave).
 The faculty or unit can grant this leave for a duration of twelve months at the most, with full, partial or no pay.